Shi'ar: X-Men: Kingbreaker

 Vulcan and the Shi'ar were featured prominently in the mini-series X-Men: Kingbreaker that revolved around Vulcan and the Starjammers following the conclusion of the mini-series Emperor Vulcan.
-This mini-series led to the War of Kings event and revealed that eons ago the Shi'ar, used dark sorcery to created and stored in Null Space the Tree of Shadows which is the repository for all of the Darkhawk amulets used to empower the Fraternity of Raptors to whom the Shi'ar intended to use to maintain the Shi'ar empire as it evolved over the centuries.
-The Fraternity of Raptors refer to their mission to protect the long term interests of the empire as "The Great Purpose."
-However, as the Shi'ar empire aggressively expanded so to did the Fraternity of Raptors and eventually they grew too powerful for the Empire to control.
+This mini-series led to the War of Kings event and revealed that eons ago the Shi'ar, used dark sorcery to created and stored in Null Space the Tree of Shadows, which is the repository for all of the Darkhawk amulets used to empower the Fraternity of Raptors.
+However, as the Shi'ar empire aggressively expanded so too did the Fraternity of Raptors and eventually they grew too powerful for the Empire to control.
 Therefore, they all were sealed in patches of dark matter throughout Shi'ar territory and their history almost completely forgotten.

 War of Kings

-The story revolved around the Starjammers, the Shi'ar, the Inhumans, the Kree, the Guardians of the Galaxy, and the Nova Corps.
+The "War of Kings" storyline revolves around the Starjammers, the Shi'ar, the Inhumans, the Kree, the Guardians of the Galaxy, and the Nova Corps.
 The Shi'ar end up in conflict with the Inhumans and the Kree.
-After the death of Lilandra and the presumed deaths of Vulcan and Black Bolt, Gladiator assumes the throne and surrenders to the Inhumans and the Kree when the damage to the Shi'ar military is too much.
+After Lilandra is killed by Darkhawk, Gladiator assumes the throne and surrenders to the Inhumans and the Kree.

-Infinity

-During the "Infinity" storyline, it is revealed that at some point, the Shi'ar managed to take control of their own empire back from the Kree as Gladiator appears as a member of the Galactic Council representing the Shi'ar empire.